 prefilterbooleanoptional[a]false Only pass values matching at least one of the where clauses into the embedded groupBy().

-selectArray of stringsoptional[a](none) Specifies columns to include.
+selectarray of stringsoptional[a](none) Specifies columns to include.

-where[Filter]required The subquery to execute producing the values to join with.
+where[filter]required The subquery to execute producing the values to join with.

 [a] Optional parameters use their default value unless explicitly set.

-[b] The argument name field can be omitted.
+[b] The parameter name field can be omitted.

 Hide omitted argument names for this function